leafac/leafac.com/src/pages/curriculum-vitae.md

 <summary>Details</summary>

 - DasDad was a product start-up.
 Unfortunately, the angel investor behind it folded and the product was never completed.
-- I contributed to a frontend application in Ruby on Rails and to backend services in Ruby and Java.
+- Contributed to a frontend application in Ruby on Rails and to backend services in Ruby and Java.
 - The applications used natural language processing and artificial intelligence for recommendation, summarization, and sentiment analysis.
-- I worked on infrastructure, implementing systems for continuous integration and continuous delivery.
+- Worked on infrastructure, implementing systems for continuous integration and continuous delivery.
-- I helped to manage outreach activities for the local programming community including hackathons and coding dojos.
+- Helped to manage outreach activities for the local programming community including hackathons and coding dojos.

 </details>